tradingstrategy-ai/docs/source/glossary.rst

     Decentralised exchange

         Decentralised exchange (DEX) is an asset trading exchange where all trades happen purely :term:`on-chain`.

         These exchanges are public, fair, cheap and especially censorship proof.
         There is no middleman like a broker when you are trading on these venues, but you get equal access to the trade flow.
+        Users trade using their :term:`non-custodial <non-custodial>` :term:`wallets <wallet>` performing :term:`swaps <swap>`.

+        A decentralised exchange is an opposite of :term:`CEX`.
+Decentralised exchanges are always :term:`smart contract` based.

-Decentralised exchanges can be :term:`AMM` based or order book based.
+        Decentralised exchanges can be based on different models:

+        - term:`AMM`

+        - term:`CLMM`

+        - term:`Order book`

         Some of the most popular decentralised exchanges are Uniswap, Sushiwap and PancakeSwap.

-        See also :term:`CEX`.
+        See also

+        - :term:`CEX`

+        - :term:`Liquidity provider`

+        - :term:`Swap`

+        - :term:`Non-custodial`

+        - :term:`Smart contract`

     Autonomous agent